luisw19/graphql-samples/graphql-countries-part5/ui/README.md

 ## Setup

-After cloning the repository and naviagting to the UI folder, you will need to install the node module dependencies in order to run the application.
+After cloning the repository and navigating to the UI folder, you will need to install the node module dependencies in order to run the application.

-Install Dependenceis: `ojet restore`
+Install Dependencies: `ojet restore`

 Start the UI: `ojet serve`